arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/Git Starters.md

 18. Merge conflicts are a very common scenario.
 Merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate.

 19. `git push origin master` -> It will push changes from the local master branch to the remote (Git) master branch.

+20. `tree <Folder_Name>` -> Tree is a recursive directory listing command or program that produces a depth-indented listing of files.

+21. `git cat-file -p <Hash_Value>` -> The command provides the content or the type of an object in the repository.
+The type is required unless -t or -p is used to find the object type, or -s is used to find the object size, or --textconv or --filters is used (which imply type "blob").